Ecological-Complexity-Lab/CRISPR_networks/README.md

 ### Run

-Run the executable in the compiled code command line by using the next parameters:
+Run the executable compiled code in the command line, using the next parameters:
 ```
 ./CRISPRsimulator Dp mu runT Pts Sp seed
 ```
 Where:
 * `Dp`: is the initial number of phage strains.
 Usually is set to 1 virus strain.
-* `mu`: The prtospacer mutation rate per  of viruses at different times.
+* `mu`: The prtospacer mutation rate per protospacer.
-* `runT`: Specifies the running time as hours for the simulation.
+* `runT`: Specifies the running time-length as hours for the simulation.
+This is the maximum length of each simulation.
+The execution time will be different as the other parameters are varied.
-* `Pts`: Specifies the Number of Protospacers for the virus strains.
+* `Pts`: the Number of Protospacers for the virus strains.
 * `Sp`: Specifies the Number of Spacers for the host strains.
 * `seed`: Set the seed for the random generator used for the stochastic part.